Whether for scientific research or tourism, we must approach animals with respect.

 In French territorial waters, our approaches are made in compliance with the French Marine Protected Areas Charter, to which we are signatories.

-In Spanish territorial waters, our approaches to cetaceans must respect the distances established by the current regulation RD 1727/2007, we are navigating in an area declared a Special Area of Conservation (SAC).
+In Spanish territorial waters, our approaches to cetaceans must respect the distances set by the current regulation RD 1727/2007, and we are sailing in an area declared a ZEC (Special Area of Conservation).

 The Shelltone Whale Project Charter R E S P E C T